 I have just registered and the last 28 days of data has not populated in my account?

 If there has been a break between your Free Trial and the start of a paid subscription the data will have stopped when the Free Trial expired and missing data will not auto-populate when you subscribe as the DIY and DRG plans are ‘pay in advance’.
 Upon subscribing, your account becomes active again and the data starts to flow from that point onwards, but the historical data is out of scope, as it has not been paid for.

 How do I change my routes that you monitor?

 You can change or amend a route using the ‘Edit’ function in the ‘Routes’ page once you are logged into your account.
 You can also suspend, edit, add or remove any of your routes.

 How do I upload a ticket to my account?

-You can upload your ticket here directly into the system, completing the required fields at the same time.
+You can upload your ticket via the 'My Tickets' page in your DRG account.
 Most people take a photo with their phone and upload it when they first purchase their ticket.
 Please make sure that the image you are uploading is clear, a jpeg, pdf or png format and does not exceed 1MB.

 When entering the ticket references of your ticket, please note that the ticket number is the 5 digit number and ticket reference is 12 digits.